interledger/interledger-website/src/_casestudies/reimaging-how-we-pay-for-content-and-apps.md

 layout: case-studies
 featured_image: /uploads/puma.png
 featured_text: >-
-  Puma is a mobile Web3 browser that rethinks how we discover and pay for online content, games and services.
+  Puma is a fast and private mobile Web3 browser that makes it easy to support creators, game & app developers and charities of your choice.
 write_up_html: >-
   <p><strong>A Browser That Serves You, Not Big
   Advertising</strong></p><p>Founded by Yuriy Dybskiy in 2019, Puma is a mobile